 The challenges are dynamic, which is a challenge unto itself.
 The best part is that the game doesn't require a monthly subscription fee like WoW; instead, it's completely free.

 Life Is Feudal

 Life is Feudal is a unique MMO because it is not combat-focused.
 Instead, players need to develop the area around them.
 Everyone needs to work the land and tailor it to their needs.

 Characters can band together to own more land and control it by forming a guild.
 Gamers will have to cooperate to make commerce and resource distribution work.

 Crossout completes our list and deservedly so.
-It is a completely unique RPG.
+It is a unique RPG.
 Crossout is the game that fulfills all of our collective Mad Max fantasies.
 This game is set in the same universe as Ex Machina.
-The gameplay is slightly realistic, meaning players must take into consideration the weight, center of gravity, and recoil of their weapons.
-Battles involve two teams, and battles are won when a team is eliminated, and their base is captured.
+The gameplay is slightly realistic, meaning players must consider the weight, center of gravity, and recoil of their weapons.
+Battles involve two teams, and battles are won when a team is eliminated and their base is captured.

 Customizable apocalypse-ready vehicles, a desert landscape, and looting for everyone.
 This game is loads of fun, and everyone should try it at least once.